SOFTENG310-VicRoy/310-RondayView/CONTRIBUTING.md

 Our backend logic is all in java so please use java and not kotlin!

 We also value having a consistent style in our program, this is to minimise confusion and keep everything looking neat and consistent!
-As such we will be
+As such we will be following googles style guide for java programs shown at this link: https://google.github.io/styleguide/javaguide.html

 ## Our Vision